FichteFoll/hexchat-addons/README.md

 ### [current_channel_replace.py](./current_channel_replace.py)

-Replace the `#` character with the current channel when you press space or tab after it.
+Expands a preceding `#` character to the current channel when you press space or tab after it.
-Insert literal space when holding shift key.
+Hold shift key to insert literal space.

 Note: Only works if at the end of input.